Introduction | Dualism | Monism

 - Reductive Physicalism, which asserts that all mental states and properties will eventually be explained by scientific accounts of physiological processes and states, has been the most popular form during the 20th Century.
-There are three main types:
+There are four main types:

 - Behaviourism, which holds that mental states are just descriptions of observable behaviour.

 - Type Identity Theory, which holds that various kinds of mental states are identical to certain kinds, or types, of physical states of the brain.

 - Token Identity Theory, which holds that particular instances of mental states are identical to particular instances of physical states of the brain.